HansYolo43/GenShi/README.md

 2. Google
    https://developers.google.com/explorer-help

    We wanted to embed this in the user sign up/login part of our game.
 However this is not an api that requires focus for our problem domain and general idea.
 We just thought to add it as part of our plan in the future.
 Our project relies more on (1)

-Here are some screenshots of us trying out the aformentioned APIS on (API trying website):

-(insert pic)

 Here are some screenshots of us trying out some GPT requests on https://hoppscotch.io/:
 <img width="1079" alt="Screenshot 2023-10-01 at 9 22 37 PM" src="https://github.com/HansYolo43/GenShi/assets/112582923/ef69e17b-be8d-449c-bfed-764e7a260f57">